 There is also a land use consent AUTH-20158428 to disturb the bed of the Waiau River side-braids.
 These 'dry cuts' are required periodically to maintain water supply into the diversion channels.
 Large floods change the river bed and channel pattern, while low flows (<50m3/s) can cut off flows down side-braids supplying the wetlands.
-This consent was not used during this financial year.
-Consent compliance requirements involve reporting to Environment Southland before and after each time the consent is exercised and providing an annual summary.
+This consent was used during this financial year.
+Consent compliance requirements involve reporting to Environment Southland before and after each time the consent is exercised.
 These requirements were met.